snufkinwa/snufkinwa/README.md

 - 🤝 I’m looking for help with **CSS**

-- ⚡ Fun fact **Personality type ENTJ, I'm social butterfly- love to meet new people and get off topic.
-I love memes and to laugh in stressful situations.
-Fitness and yoga is life outside of coding.**
+- ⚡ Fun fact **I love to learn, finding memes and to laugh in stressful situations.
+(Sometimes I sob quietly to myself, but in coding there no pain no gain) 😈**

 <h3 align="left">Connect with me:</h3>
 <p align="left">